 Good news for any keto fans out there too… due to its high fibre content, pumpkin is considered to be both low carb and keto-friendly as well!
 So this vegan pumpkin curry recipe is perfect for keto and low-carb vegans as well!

-- Onion, garlic, ginger, oil – the backbone of any good curry!
+- Onion, garlic, ginger, green chili (optional), coconut oil – the backbone of any good curry!
+Just leave out the green chili if cooking for children (or if you don't like spicy food).

 - Nigella seeds – also known as black cumin seeds, these are little bitter seeds that provide a wonderful background bitter note to the curry.
 You could use celery seeds or cumin seeds if you can’t find nigella seeds.

 - Tamarind paste – this is a paste from the tamarind fruit which has a wonderful tangy flavour and perfectly balances the other flavours of the curry.
-You could try using pomegranate molasses or, at a push, marmalade as a substitute (but careful with the sweetness if your pumpkin is also sweet).
+You could try using pomegranate molasses or just add a pinch of sugar and some lime juice.

-- Mango powder – this is not essential but adds another layer of tartness and slight sweetness to the curry.
+- Dry mango powder – (also known as amchur powder) – this is not essential but adds another layer of tartness and slight sweetness to the curry.
 If you don’t have this, just leave it out and your curry will still taste great.
+Or you could use a teaspoon of lemon or lime juice instead.

-- Curry leaves – I know curry leaves are hard to come by and not everyone will have them.
-Don’t worry if you don’t have any.
-They are a “nice to have”.
-They add a lovely curried flavour but are by no means essential.
+- Curry leaves – These add a lovely curried flavour but I know they are difficult to find in the shops so don’t worry if you don’t have any – they are not essential.
 Having said that, if you do see curry leaves in a shop, buy a big bag of them and keep the bag in the freezer.
 You can just chuck the curry leaves into the pan straight from the freezer.

 Basic Instructions

-This vegan pumpkin curry recipe is super simple and happily bubbles away by itself for most of the cooking time.
+This Indian pumpkin curry recipe is super simple and happily bubbles away by itself for most of the cooking time.

-- Stir in the pumpkin and add the rest of the ingredients except the green beans.
+- Stir in the pumpkin and add the rest of the ingredients except the dried mango powder and the green beans.

-- Put the lid on and simmer on a lower heat for 40-45 minutes.
+- Put the lid on and simmer over a low heat for 40-45 minutes.

-- Add green beans for the final 5 minutes.
+- Add the dried mango powder and green beans for the final 5 minutes.

 Serving suggestions

-Serve this pumpkin curry with some brown rice (or cauliflower rice), and sprinkle a little more nigella seeds and fresh coriander (cilantro) on top.
-You could also serve it with plant-based raita, mango and poppadoms for a true feast!
+Serve this pumpkin curry with some basmati rice (or cauliflower rice), and sprinkle a little more nigella seeds and fresh coriander leaves (cilantro) on top.
+You could also serve it with plant-based raita, mango chutney and poppadoms or Indian flat breads for a true feast!
 Delicious!

 Variations